Madivoli/Customer-Risk-Intelligence-and-Proactive-Retention-Framework/README.md

 ## Customer Risk Intelligence and Proactive Retention Framework

-# Overview
+**Overview**

 This repository contains 500 records of customers from a financial institution.
-It includes demographic information (age, gender, income), financial behaviour (spending score, credit score, loan amount), historical risk (previous defaults), marketing engagement (marketing spend), and critical outcomes (customer churn, defaults).

-The primary goal is to leverage this data to mitigate risk, improve customer retention, and optimise marketing strategies.
+It includes demographic information (age, gender, income), financial behaviour (spending score, credit score, loan amount), historical risk (previous defaults), marketing engagement (marketing spend), and critical outcomes (customer churn, defaults). **The primary goal is to leverage this data to mitigate risk, improve customer retention, and optimise marketing strategies**.

+---
+---
-# Analysis and Business Questions
+**Analysis and Business Questions**

 The analysis is divided into 4 key areas and seeks to answer the following business questions: